logicuniverse/manifesto/README.md

 Execution is the act of **Projecting** LogicIR onto a physical or virtual medium.
 Because LogicIR contains the totality of logical intent, it offers three primary modes of manifestation:

 - **Native Interpretation:** LogicIR can be directly interpreted by a LogicIR-compliant engine.
 The exact same logic topology remains invariant whether it is projected onto **JavaScript** (Web/Cloud), **Python** (Scientific Computing), or **MicroPython** (Embedded Systems).
 The engine simply "renders" the universal logic fabric in real-time within the host environment.
 - **Universal Compilation & Transpilation:** Because LogicIR is a complete, original description of logic, it serves as a "Master Source."
 It can be deterministically compiled into high-performance binary executables or transpiled into source code for any traditional language (C, Rust, Go, etc.), preserving the structural integrity of the topology while optimizing for specific platform constraints.
-Unlike 1D code with unpredictable heap allocations, LogicIR’s closed-world topology allows the compiler to perfectly calculate the memory lifecycle of every Net and State.
-This enables Zero-GC (Garbage Collection) execution, precise stack allocation, and static buffer reuse, often resulting in higher performance and lower resource footprints than manually optimized traditional code.
+Unlike 1D code with unpredictable heap allocations, LogicIR’s closed-world topology enables the compiler to more accurately calculate the memory lifecycle of every Net and State.
+This holds the potential for Zero-GC (Garbage Collection) execution, precise stack allocation, and static buffer reuse, with early explorations suggesting it could deliver higher performance and lower resource footprints than manually optimized traditional code in specific high-density logic scenarios.
 - **Hardware Synthesis (FPGA/ASIC):** Beyond software, LogicIR’s netlist-based architecture allows it to describe hardware logic directly.
 This enables the same universal logic tools to be used for designing both software systems and physical hardware circuits, providing a unified design language for **FPGA** and **ASIC** development.

 In this paradigm, there is no "Binary" in the traditional, lossy sense—only the **deterministic projection** of LogicIR into a specific execution environment.